-- Visible to everyone includes anyone who visits Help Center and does not require sign in.
+- Visible to everyone includes anyone who visits your help center and does not require sign in.

-- Custom user segment (Professional and Enterprise) enables you to restrict viewing access to specific users based on tags, organizations, or groups by applying custom user segments (see Creating user segments to restrict access).
+- Custom user segment enables you to restrict viewing access to specific users based on tags, organizations, or groups by applying custom user segments, see Creating user segments to restrict access.

 You set view permissions at the article level, not the section or category level.
 You must be a Guide admin or an agent with publishing permissions to set view permissions for articles.

-If visibility for all the articles in a section is internal (Professional and Enterprise only), then the section will not be visible to end-users, but if one article in an internal section is visible to any end-users, then the section will become visible as well.
+If visibility for all the articles in a section is internal, then the section will not be visible to end-users, but if one article in an internal section is visible to any end-users, then the section will become visible as well.

 View restrictions do not apply to Guide admins.
 Admins can access all knowledge base content, regardless of the view permissions.

 To set view permissions for an existing knowledge base article